-- The percentage of inflation used must be included in the application and be in line with the most recent pay award agreed by the Institution and no more than 2% (as at February 2023 and this will be periodically reviewed) - London weighting applies to any applicant applying from an institution in London and will be payable at the rate appropriate to each host institution - A maximum spine point 43 on the national scale is allowed for postdoctoral research staff, special justification is required for funding senior postdoctoral research staff above point 37 - Requests for external consultancy costs should be included in expenses - Training and supervision of staff costs by non-tenured applicants within the project must be justified - Costs for the purchase and maintenance of laboratory animals.
+- Inflationary salary increases for funding in future years must be included.
+The percentage used to calculate the compound inflationary allowance must not exceed the maximum allowance set by Versus Arthritis (currently 2.5%, as at January 2025). - London weighting applies to any applicant applying from an institution in London and will be payable at the rate appropriate to each host institution - A maximum spine point 43 on the national scale is allowed for postdoctoral research staff, special justification is required for funding senior postdoctoral research staff above point 37 - Requests for external consultancy costs should be included in expenses - Training and supervision of staff costs by non-tenured applicants within the project must be justified - Costs for the purchase and maintenance of laboratory animals.
 Please email the Awards Team at awards@versusarthritis.org to check eligibility.
 Studies involving animals must provide adequate details on the number, species, strain and associated costs of animals - Fully justified items of equipment of up to £30,000 can be requested, requests for items of equipment included in applications with a cost greater than £5,000 must be supported by an estimate - Access charges for use of specialist equipment may be applied for within expenses - Any requests for computers must be fully justified and integral to the success of the research.